crosspop/okydoky/README.rst

 To be released.

 - Use ``--upgrade`` option for ``setup.py develop`` command.
-  This prevents version conflics of dependencies..
+  This prevents version conflicts of dependencies..

 Version 0.9.3